Built by Metorial, the integration platform for agentic AI.

 • private (optional): Make repository private (default: false)

-• auto_init (optional): Initialize repository with README
+• auto_init (optional): Initialize with a README file

 search_code

-Search for code across GitHub repositories using GitHub's code search syntax.
+Search for code across GitHub repositories.

 Parameters: